Properties of squeezing functions on $h$-extendible domains: Abstract

 \section{Abstract}

 The purpose of this article is twofold.
-First, we prove that the squeezing function approaches 1 near strongly pseudoconvex boundary points of bounded domains in $\mathbb{C}^{n+1}$.
-Second, we show that the squeezing function approaches 1 along certain sequences converging to pseudoconvex boundary points of finite type in the sense of \cite{D'A82}, including uniformly $\Lambda$-tangential and spherically $\frac{1}{2m}$-tangential convergence patterns.
+We first prove that the localized squeezing function approaches 1 near strongly pseudoconvex boundary points of bounded domains in $\mathbb{C}^{n+1}$.
+Then, we show that the localized squeezing function approaches 1 along certain sequences converging to pseudoconvex boundary points of finite type in the sense of \cite{D'A82}, including uniformly $\Lambda$-tangential and spherically $\frac{1}{2m}$-tangential convergence patterns.